oktadev/okta-blog/_source/_posts/2022-01-05-auth-patterns-php-microservices.md

 The first pattern is a simple JWT verification at the API gateway.
 All API requests going through the gateway will require a valid JWT access token.
 To do this, you can use Laravel middleware.
 A *middleware* refers to code you can configure to run when a request is received but before the Controller or function that the route definition specifies can handle it.
 In practice, this means that you can have a middleware component that checks for valid access tokens and returns an *unauthorized* response if no valid token is found.

 As mentioned previously, you can use Laravel Sail to execute `php artisan` commands inside your containers.
 To do this, navigate to the directory containing the codebase you want to run the command on—`api-gateway`, in this case—and run `./vendor/bin/sail up`.
 You'll create some more containers running on your system.
-While they don’t matter much for the actual API, the containers provide a convenient way of executing PHP commands without custom tooling.
+While they don't matter much for the actual API, the containers provide a convenient way of executing PHP commands without custom tooling.
 At this point, you should also create an alias for Sail: `alias sail=./vendor/bin/sail`.
 The rest of the Sail commands in this tutorial will assume you have an alias like this configured for brevity.

 After running `sail up` in another terminal, navigate back to the same `api-gateway` directory and run `sail php artisan make:middleware VerifyJwt`.
 This action will create the middleware used by the gateway to check the access tokens for incoming requests.
 While you are here, you will also need to install two composer dependencies to verify the JWTs.
 To do this, run the following command: `sail composer require okta/jwt-verifier firebase/php-jwt`.
 Before fleshing out your newly created middleware, you will need to make a quick detour to the Okta Developer Portal to create an application so that your middleware has the details it needs to verify incoming JWTs.